histograph/pipo/README.md

 #Pipo - Pit Importer Part One

-The tool to create valid ndjson files to upload to the Histograph Core
+Web application to create valid ndjson files to upload to the [Histograph Core](https://github.com/histograph).
+Histograph is a historical geocoder for search and standardization of place names throughout history, more on [histograph.io](http://histograph.io/).

 ## INSTALLATION INSTRUCTIONS